-In the event of a major emergency, the University of Saskatchewan Institutional Crisis and Emergency Measures Plan (and authority structure defined within) supersede all local emergency response plans.
-Local emergency plans do not govern the actions of civic emergency services or supersede any applicable legislation relating to emergency measures.
-Authority of the University's Crisis and Emergency Measures Plan is derived from the University of Saskatchewan Emergency Measures Policy 4.25.
+In the event of a major emergency, the University of Saskatchewan Institutional Emergency Management Plan (and authority structure defined within) supersedes all local emergency response plans.
+Local emergency plans do not govern the actions of civic emergency services or supersede any applicable provincial legislation relating to emergency measures.